 Multiple safety assessments may need to be completed on a single household during the life of a case.
-A safety assessment, along with documentation, is required in the following circumstances.
+A safety assessment and documentation are required in the following circumstances.

-- At the time of the first face-to-face contact with the family and prior to allowing the child to remain in the household. - Whenever there is reason to believe a danger indicator is present and has not yet been addressed in a safety assessment.
+- At the time of the first face-to-face contact with the family and before allowing the child to remain in the household. - Whenever there is reason to believe a danger indicator is present and has not yet been addressed in a safety assessment.